-01. Why participate?
+01. Why participate

 02. What are we going to do?

-Felix Meritis will be the location of the portrait studio of Amsterdam resident and photographer Koos Breukel.
-Old and new residents of Amsterdam are invited to have their portrait taken.
+In various cities in Europe old and new residents are invited to have their portrait taken by a local photographer.
 Locals pay €50,- for a portrait of themselves or their family (max.
 4 persons per image).
 With this contribution they also make the portrait of a newcomer possible, so there are no costs for participating refugees.
-All participants receive a small print of the portrait taken at the studio.
+All participants receive a small (10 x 15 cm) print of the portrait taken at the studio.

 03. (Online) Portrait gallery

 In case you have any questions do not hesitate to send an email to Hannah Hagen, email@example.com.